fujiihc/BlackBoxNN/WriteUps/SD-1/DS340/README.md

 [Recordings](../../../Data/SD-1/DS340)

 ## Training/Validation Data
-Data was split into context chunks of size n with no overlap.
+Data was split into context chunks of size n WITH NO overlap.
 The x data was a single chunk of dry audio with size n, and the y data was the corresponding wet audio output sample.

 [Training/Validation Data](../../../TrainValPickles/SD-1/DS340)